 - Disciplining or firing a subordinate who ends a romantic relationship.

 - Changing performance expectations after a subordinate refuses repeated requests for a date.

 Where verbal, visual, or physical behavior in the workplace: 1) focuses on the sexuality of another person or occurs because of the person's gender; 2) is unwanted or unwelcome; and 3) is severe or pervasive enough to affect the person's work environment.

 The following are examples of behaviors that can create a hostile environment if they are unwanted and uninvited:

-- Comments about body parts or sex life, sexual orientation
+- Comments about body parts or sex life

 - Repeated requests for dates